 He has made everything beautiful in its time.
 He has also set eternity in the human heart; yet no one can fathom what God has done from beginning to end.Ecclesiastes 3:11 NIV

 If you are like me, you may find it challenging to read Ecclesiastes.
 And maybe even a little depressing.
 It is easy to get the impression that it really doesn’t matter all that much what we do.
 We all end up in the grave in the end.
-So you are better off just to enjoy your life as much as you can during the few years that you have here under the sun.
+So you are better off just enjoying your life as much as you can during the few years that you have here under the sun.

 But all is not doom and gloom.
 Ecclesiastes is an inspired writing that God has given to us for a purpose.
 I believe it reflects a more limited understanding of God than is found later in the Old Testament, and throughout the New Testament.
 But it still has something to teach us.